All Episodes

 We're looking forward to it.

-But uh I Rush, I just wanted to get right to the point.
+But, Rush, I just wanted to get right to the point.

-You know, there has been it's not we've talked about it in this program, but it doesn't get discussed a whole lot.
+You know, there has been, it's not, we've talked about it in this program, but it doesn't get discussed a whole lot.

-And of course, you have in the Northeast a lot of quote unquote Republicans or independents, moderates or what have you.
+And of course, you have in the Northeast a lot of quote-unquote Republicans or independents, moderates or what have you.

-Uh And so the point of the exit poll from CNN was that Romney's winning the conservative Republican vote, but the Republican base has sort of been watered down in some of these states by the exodus of independent, so-called liberal Republicans from Northeastern states over the years have been moving in.
+And so the point of the exit poll from CNN was that Romney's winning the conservative Republican vote, but the Republican base has sort of been watered down in some of these states by the exodus of independent, so-called liberal Republicans from Northeastern states over the years have been moving in.

 That's always up for grabs.

-He's Republican in name only.
+Essentially, he's Republican in name only.

-Uh President Bush's uh attempts to uh you know bring a little bit of civility and uh order back into the you know the judiciary and and other points.
+And when it comes to the biggest issues, and we've seen him thwart so often President Bush's attempts to bring a little bit of civility and order back into the judiciary and other points.

 I don't think they care.

-There are other things that make them not care about, and my remember my brother's theory that it's the war on terror and the fact that a lot of people haven't forgotten 9-11 and are now concerned that such an attack could happen, and so that takes precedence over some of these other things when Republican candidates are measured against the squish on the on the Democrat side.
+And remember my brother's theory that it's the war on terror and the fact that a lot of people haven't forgotten 9-11 and are now concerned that such an attack could happen.

 But you sound like people from Arkansas.

-Clinton and Hillary running for the White House and call after call from Arkansas.
+I remember back in 1992, Clinton and Hillary running for the White House.

 How come they not?